 In 1961, with the closure of St. Lawrence’s church New Brentford (St George’s had closed in 1959) the parishes of St Paul, St George and St Lawrence were united.
 It is interesting to note that the late Rev Arthur A Court was not only the last incumbent of the Parish of St Lawrence, New Brentford (from 1949) but the first and only vicar of the ‘United Parish of Brentford’ in its two incarnations of 1952 and 1961.
 On the retirement of Rev Court in 1983, a Pastoral Measure united the three parishes of St Paul, St Faith and St James Gunnersbury as the Parish of Brentford, under a Team Rector, the late Rev Malcolm Bridger.
 In May 1987 the Parish and team ministry of Brentford was established, comprising St Paul’s and St Faith’s churches, and small alterations were made to the parish boundaries in 1988 and 1993.

 Between 1990 and 1992, the new church and parish centre at St. Paul’s was built, following the demolition of St James’s Church, and the sale of the land for £4m.The architect of the new St Paul’s parish church and centre was Dr Michael Blee (1931-1996), described in his obituary as ‘an enlightened architect of many talents’.
 Many of his most notable buildings, such as the restoration and rebuilding of the Church of All Saints, Isleworth (1967-70), the Catholic Church at Orpington (1981) and the completion of Douai Abbey, Berks (1994) were ecclesiastical.
 At St Paul’s he produced an exciting and harmonious combination of the old and the new, re-orienting the axis of the church to produce a totally new worship space, projected from the entrance hall (narthex) created from the old nave, and incorporating flexible spaces which can be used for a variety of community functions, including a hall and kitchen.
 The original chancel, reduced in height, serves as a side chapel and ‘memory box’, and houses a notable painting of the Last Supper by Johann Zoffany.
 Two new organs were installed, including a smaller one in the side chapel, made by Freiburger Orgelbau of Germany.
 Six icons by Geoffrey Lintott are included in subsidiary spaces in the main church, including ones portraying St George and St Lawrence, and thus providing a artistic link with the previous history of the parish.
 The new design won a number of awards, including an RIBA regional award.
-It is now home to the Open House café, in addition to many other community events.
+It is now home to a number of community events.
 Paul Shaw